gkcolumbia/grp_project1/readme.md

 This file contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on this it is updated or inserted into the repective table.

 4. dbexport.pgsql

 This is a psql database that resulted after running the run.py file, which serves as an example here.

+5. auto_execute.sh

+This file creates a loop that runs this entire program once a week.

 ## Run Instructions

+1. Download this repo master branch to your local machine or cloud

+2. Change the username variable to your own SQL user name in both psql_create_tables.py and psql_upload_data.py

+3. Run the following comand line in terminal:

+   bash bin/auto_execute